la3lma/focusstack/README.md

 * Better runtime efficiency.
 Less copying, and also perhaps use some FFT hacks to avoid running on FFT of a neigbourhood per pixel.

-* Use the blurriness mapp to make a 3D density map of the object being imaged (a bombination of thresholding and "Marching Cubes" I presume.
+* Use the blurriness map to make a 3D density map of the object being imaged (a combination of thresholding and "Marching Cubes" I presume.

 * Make a 3D model of the object that can be displayed in a browser with OpenGL and/or be printed by a 3D printer.

 # Current TODO